fattyageboy/berthcare/design-documentation/design-system/components/feedback.md

 - 2-4 words maximum
 - No haptic (background operation)

-**Why:** Nurses need to know sync is happening, but it shouldn't interrupt workflow.
+**Why:** caregivers need to know sync is happening, but it shouldn't interrupt workflow.

 ### 4. Offline (Amber)